mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 Note that the demo up script starts the Mender services, adds a demo user with the username mender-demo@example.com, and assigns a random password in which you can change after you log in to the Mender web UI.
 The Mender UI can be found on [https://localhost](https://localhost?target=_blank).

-After you log into the UI on the localhost you can follow steps 1 through 6 listed above.
+After you log into the UI on the localhost you can follow the steps above, starting with ["Prepare your Raspberry Pi"](#prepare-your-raspberry-pi).

 ## Have any questions?